Acocks Green: Places of interest

 Acocks Green also has numerous parks and green spots, including Fox Hollies Park in the south which is home to a man-made lake called Round Pool.

 The roundabout where Warwick Road meets Shirley Road and Westley Road, despite being a tram and bus terminus until the 1950s, is called The Green by most locals.
 This is the main shopping area in Acocks Green.
 Most of the general retail shops are located here and further along Warwick Road.
 There is also a library and a bowling alley.
 Outside The Green you will not find many shops except convenience stores and off-licences, although there is a large modern bingo hall located on Stockfield Road.

 Acocks Green has seven churches including St Mary the Virgin, Acocks Green, Holy Souls, a Methodist church on Shirley Road, a Baptist church on Yardley Road and the Ghamkol Sharif Mosque.
 There is a large cultural diversity in Acocks Green with a mix of people from all religions and races.
 In recent years, Acocks Green has begun to see an increase in Polish residents.

 Gospel Lane Skatepark was opened to the public on 12 August 2006.
 It was created using Neighbourhood Renewal Fund grants and through the advice of youngsters who would use the park.
 The British Legion have a local office and club in the ward.
 Hall Green Little Theatre is also located in Acocks Green.

-The area is served by Acocks Green library which has been in use since 14 June 1932.
-Outside the library is the Acocks Green war memorial.